 An MCC will send updates that would otherwise be considered redundant to allow a Responsible Agency to know that a beacon is still active.
-For example, MEOSAR position data will be sent every 15 minutes after position confirmation, even if the latest detection does not provide better quality data.
+For example, MEOSAR position data will be sent every 15 minutes after position confirmation for beacons other than ELT(DT)s, even if the latest detection does not provide better quality data.